 Benefits under this category will not be included in your annual payment summary.
-Your employer is exempted from paying fringe benefits tax on these benefits.
+Your company is exempted from employer paying fringe benefits tax on these benefits.
 Exempt benefits include the following: computer software, protective clothing, portable electronic devices, briefcases, and tools of the trade.

 Judith has received a new job offer with a salary of around $100,000 per annum.
 As part of her contract negotiations, Judith has opted to salary package a new car.
 She has also wanted to know if she can make additional contributions to super.